 Drug interactions with vemurafenib

-- If coadministration cannot be avoided, a dose reduction of the concomitant drug should be considered.
+- If coadministration cannot be avoided, consider a dose reduction of the concomitant drug.

 - Vemurafenib may increase exposure when administered together with warfarin.